wasmCloud/wasmcloud-dev-site/content/reference/wash/contexts.md

 host_config (default)
 ```

 Let's take a look at that context.
 You can use the built-in `wash ctx edit` command to interactively select the context and open it in your editor of choice, but to make it look a little nicer we'll read it and use a JSON formatter.
+You may need to install [jq](https://stedolan.github.io/jq/download/) if you're on a Unix machine.

 {{% tabs %}}
 {{% tab "Unix" %}}